Erwane/cakephp-contact/README.md

-# CakePHP 3.x plugin to manipulate contact data
+# CakePHP 4.x plugin to manipulate contact data
 ===============================================

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE) [![Travis](https://img.shields.io/travis/Erwane/cakephp-contact.svg?style=flat-square)](https://travis-ci.org/Erwane/cakephp-contact)

 CakePHP-Contact is here to help you save, test and display all locality and contact datas like phone & address.

-It is compatible with CakePHP 3 only.
+It is compatible with CakePHP 4 only.
+For Cakephp3 compatibility, use 1.x versions

 - [Installation](#installing-with-composer)
     - [Configuration](#configuration)